-Long-Term Incentive Awards are subject to the achievement of time-based and performance-based vesting conditions, both of which must be satisfied for the awards to vest.
-Upon a termination of employment without cause or resignation for good reason, a pro-rata portion of the Long-Term Incentive Awards will be deemed to have satisfied the time-based vesting conditions, subject to a 50% floor, and will remain outstanding subject to the achievement of the performance-based vesting conditions.
-Upon a termination of employment due to death or disability, the same treatment will apply except that the Long-Term Incentive Awards will not be pro-rated.
-Upon a change in control, achievement of the performance-based vesting conditions will be measured as of the change in control date based on the greater of the change in control price, the highest closing stock price achieved for 20 out of any 30 consecutive trading days prior to the change in control date, and \$15, at which point the awards will continue to vest subject to the satisfaction of the time-based vesting conditions.
-Upon a termination without cause or resignation for good reason within 24 months following a change in control, any remaining time-based vesting conditions will be deemed to be fully satisfied.
+Performance-based Long-Term Incentive Awards held by each of our NEOs are subject to the achievement of service-based and performance-based vesting conditions, both of which must be satisfied for the awards to vest.
+Upon a termination of employment without cause or resignation for good reason, a pro-rata portion of the performance-based Long-Term Incentive Awards will be deemed to have satisfied the service-based vesting conditions, subject to a 50% floor, and, with respect to performance-based Long-Term Incentive Awards, will remain outstanding subject to the achievement of the performance-based vesting conditions.
+Upon a termination of employment due to death or disability, the same treatment will apply except that the performance-based Long-Term Incentive Awards will not be pro-rated.
+Upon a change in control, achievement of the performance-based vesting conditions will be measured as of the change in control date based on the greater of the change in control price, the highest closing stock price achieved for 20 out of any 30 consecutive trading days prior to the change in control date, and \$15, at which point the awards will continue to vest subject to the satisfaction of the service-based vesting conditions.
+Upon a termination without cause or resignation for good reason within 24 months following a change in control, any remaining service-based vesting conditions will be deemed to be fully satisfied.
 For Messrs.
-Bednar and Becker, if the executive's role as co-president (or any equivalent or more senior executive officer role, as mutually agreed by the parties) is terminated by the Company without cause but the executive otherwise remains in continuous employment as a working Partner, the Long-Term Incentive Awards will remain outstanding subject to the achievement of the applicable time-based and performance-based vesting conditions based on the executive's continued employment as a working Partner.
-If the executive resigns as co-president (or any equivalent or more senior executive officer role, as mutually agreed by the parties) but otherwise remains in continuous employment as a working Partner, then only a pro-rata portion of the Long-Term Incentive Awards will remain outstanding and eligible to vest subject to the achievement of the applicable time-based and performance-based vesting conditions based on the executive's continued employment as a working Partner.
+Bednar and Becker with respect to the Original LTIP Grant, if the executive's role as co-president (or any equivalent or more senior executive officer role, as mutually agreed by the parties), and for Mr. Bednar with respect to the CEO Promotion LTIP Grant, if his role as CEO (or any equivalent or more senior executive officer roles with PWP, as mutually agreed by the parties), is terminated by the Company without cause but the executive otherwise remains in continuous employment as a working Partner, the Long-Term Incentive Awards will remain outstanding subject to the achievement of the applicable service-based and performance-based vesting conditions based on the executive's continued employment as a working Partner.
+For Messrs.
+Bednar and Becker with respect to the Original LTIP Grant, if the executive resigns as co-president (or any equivalent or more senior executive officer role, as mutually agreed by the parties), and for Mr. Bednar with respect to the CEO Promotion LTIP Grant, if he resigns as CEO (or any equivalent or more senior executive officer role, as mutually agreed by the parties), but otherwise remains in continuous employment as a working Partner, then only a pro-rata portion of the performance-based Long-Term Incentive Awards will remain outstanding and eligible to vest subject to the achievement of the applicable service-based and performance-based vesting conditions based on the executive's continued employment as a working Partner.